EHDEN/ETL-UK-Biobank/README.md

 This repository will host the ETL code, Mapping Files, Test code, and ETL Documentation.

+## Requirements
+All python dependencies can be installed with `pip install -r requirements.txt`

+The ETL is based on [delphyne](https://github.com/thehyve/delphyne), the python OMOP ETL wrapper build by The Hyve.
+Please refer to the delphyne documentation for further information on how the ETL is structured.

 ## Getting Started

 ### Prepare the target database